-O'Sullivan cruises into last-16 of UK
+O'Sullivan into UK Championship last 16

 |Follow the UK Championship on the BBC

-Record seven-time champion Ronnie O'Sullivan cruised past Mark King 6-3 to reach the last-16 of the UK Championship in York.
+Record seven-time champion Ronnie O'Sullivan cruised past Mark King 6-3 to reach the last 16 of the UK Championship in York.

 O'Sullivan left King scoreless in the first two frames with breaks of 108 and 70 - and led 3-0.